 In addition to using taco seasoning for Taco Recipes, you can use it for:

-- Ground Beef – for a pound of ground beef, add two tablespoons of this seasoning, along with 1/2 cup of water.
-This seasoned ground beef is great for Taco Salad.
+- Ground Beef – for 1 pound of ground beef, add 2 to 3 tablespoons of this seasoning, along with 1/2 cup of water.
+This seasoned ground beef is great for Taco Salad, my Mexican Beef and Rice Skillet, and Beef Burritos.

 - Flavored Butter: Mash the seasoning into softened butter and spread onto Instant Pot Corn on the Cob or Grilled Corn.

 - Shelf-life: Homemade seasoning keeps really well.
-Depending on the freshness of the spices you use, you can count on it lasting at least 6 months.
+Depending on the freshness of the spices you use, it will keep for up to 6 months.
+This is why I like to make big batches of this at a time.

 - How to Store: I like to keep the seasoning in a jar with an airtight lid.
 Like other spices, it should be stored in a cool, dry, dark place, like your pantry.
 You can use spice jars or any small lidded container.
 See our Kitchen Organization post for how we set up our spice drawer.